gsern1/TWEB-GitHubExplorer-Heroku-Deploy/README.md

 ### Feature 2 : repository commiters

-See every user who commited to the repository of your choice and the percentages of their contribution
+See every user who commited to the repository of your choice and the percentages of their contribution.

+See an historic of every request which were executed on feature 2.

 ### Feature 3 : user's repositories